 However, unlike Glidden’s tools, with Behr, you can see a side-by-side before and after view and can share your project by email or on social media.

 In short, it offers a bit more customization.

 Just like Glidden, you’ll get the complete offering of colors from Behr’s collection, but as an added benefit, you’ll have access to a live color expert you can chat with while you build your project.

 One of the most significant differences between Glidden and Behr paint is the price.

 If you compare similar formulations (i.e., flat paint to flat paint), Behr is more expensive.

 But keep in mind that prices are going to vary depending on the type of paint and finish.

 For example, paint and primer combos are more expensive than paint only, and high gloss paint will run you more than flat.

 Even within each brand, prices will vary.
-For example, Behr Marquee is the brand’s most expensive option, while Behr Premium Plus is more affordable.
+For example, Behr Dynasty is the brand’s most expensive option, while Behr Premium Plus is more affordable.